flokoe/bash-hackers-wiki/docs/syntax/keywords/coproc.md

-zsh coprocesses are very similar to ksh except in the way they are started. zsh adds the shell reserved word `coproc` to the pipeline syntax (similar to the way Bash\'s `time` keyword works), so that the pipeline that follows is started as a coproc.
-The coproc\'s input and output FDs can then be accessed and moved using the same `read`/`print` `-p` and redirects used by the ksh shells.
+zsh coprocesses are very similar to ksh except in the way they are started. zsh adds the shell reserved word `coproc` to the pipeline syntax (similar to the way Bash's `time` keyword works), so that the pipeline that follows is started as a coproc.
+The coproc's input and output FDs can then be accessed and moved using the same `read`/`print` `-p` and redirects used by the ksh shells.

 It is unfortunate that Bash chose to go against existing practice in their coproc implementation, especially considering it was the last of the major shells to incorporate this feature.
-However, Bash\'s method accomplishes the same without requiring nearly as much additional syntax.
+However, Bash's method accomplishes the same without requiring nearly as much additional syntax.
 The `coproc` keyword is easy enough to wrap in a function such that it takes Bash code as an ordinary argument and/or stdin like